 Deducting insurance premiums

 Publication 502 also allows you to deduct the insurance premiums you pay for medical and dental coverage.
 However, if your employer pays for a portion of your premiums, you can only deduct the amounts you are responsible for.
 If you are self-employed and pay 100 percent of the insurance premiums, you can include the premiums you pay for yourself, a spouse and your dependents as an adjustment to income rather than as an itemized deduction.
-The insurance premiums for self-employed individuals are not subject to the 7.5 percent AGI limitation.
+Qualified insurance premiums for self-employed individuals are not subject to the 7.5 percent AGI limitation for 2017 and 2018.